-All-electric vehicles (EVs) use a battery to store the electrical energy that powers the motor.
-EVs are sometimes referred to as battery electric vehicles (BEVs).
-EV batteries are charged by plugging the vehicle into an electric power source.
-Although most U.S. electricity production contributes to air pollution, the U.S. Environmental Protection Agency categorizes all-electric vehicles as zero-emission vehicles because they produce no direct exhaust or emissions.
-Because EVs use no other fuel, widespread use of these vehicles could dramatically reduce petroleum consumption.
+All-electric vehicles, also referred to as battery electric vehicles (BEVs), use a battery pack to store the electrical energy that powers the motor.
+The batteries are charged by plugging the vehicle in to an electric power source.
+Although electricity production may contribute to air pollution, the U.S. Environmental Protection Agency categorizes all-electric vehicles as zero-emission vehicles because they produce no direct exhaust or tailpipe emissions locally.

-Both heavy-duty and light-duty EVs are commercially available.
-EVs are typically more expensive than similar conventional and hybrid vehicles, some cost can be recovered through fuel savings, a federal tax credit, or state incentives.
+Both heavy-duty and light-duty all-electric vehicles are commercially available.
+BEVs are typically more expensive than similar conventional and hybrid vehicles, although some cost can be recovered through fuel savings, a federal tax credit, or state incentives.

-The efficiency and driving range of EVs varies substantially based on driving conditions and driving habits.
+Today's all-electric vehicles generally have a shorter range (per charge) than comparable conventional vehicles have (per tank of gas).
+However, the increasing range of new models, using higher-energy batteries, and the continued development of high-powered charging equipment is reducing this gap.
+The efficiency and driving range of BEVs varies substantially based on driving conditions.
 Extreme outside temperatures tend to reduce range, because more energy must be used to heat or cool the cabin.
-High driving speeds reduce range because of the energy required to overcome increased drag.
-Compared with gradual acceleration, rapid acceleration reduces range.
-Hauling heavy loads or driving up significant inclines also reduces range.
+All-electric vehicles are more efficient under city driving than highway travel.
+City driving conditions have more frequent stops, which maximize the benefits of regenerative braking, while highway travel typically requires more energy to overcome the increased drag at higher speeds.
+Compared with gradual acceleration, rapid acceleration reduces vehicle range.
+Hauling heavy loads or driving up significant inclines also has the potential to reduce range.

 Learn more about charging all-electric vehicles.